umasivakumar232/surfs_up/README.md

 I don't want to confuse W Avy with too much analysis and data, just enough to give him comfort that our choice of Oahu is perfect weather wise for us to set up our Surf and Ice Cream Shop.
 What should I call my shop I drift off to think.
 That can wait I quickly decide.
 I remind myself not to count my chickens before they hatch.

 First I decide to pick two points in the year 6 months apart to do my analysis.
-June the beginning of summer and December the middle of the winter seem like perfect choices for my analysis.
+June the beginning of summer and December seem like perfect choices for my analysis.
 Afterall they also coincide with the peak tourist seasons for Oahu.

 The data I pick spans a period of 7 years from 2010 to 2017.
 A large enough period to take care of any sudden or unexpected abberations in weather.
 The data set has two primary tables the *Measurement table* and *Stations table*

 We will use the Measurement table for our analysis as it has the temerature observasions and date details that we want.
 Next we import certain libraries that we need to run our analysis.
-We import Pandas as pd and extract from SQLAlchemy.
+We import Pandas as pd and extract from SQLAlchemy amongst a few others

 ### June Temperatures

-We query the SQLite database to get the date and temperature observations, since we need only the results for june we extract the results for the month of june which is the 6th month using the below
+We query the SQLite database to get the date and temperature observations, since we need only the results for June we extract the results for the month of June which is the 6th month using the below

     * june_temps = session.query(Measurement.date, Measurement.tobs).filter(extract('month', Measurement.date) == 6)